A Review of Safe Reinforcement Learning: Methods, Theory and Applications: Methods of Safe Reinforcement Learning

-Constrained Policy Optimisation (CPO)\citep{AchiamHTA17} is the first policy gradient method to solve the CMDP problem.
-In particular, Function~(\ref{eq:cpo-reward-constraints}) and Function~(\ref{eq:cpo-safety-constraints}) have to be optimised to guarantee the reward of a monotonic improvement while satisfying safety constraints.
-Their methods can almost converge to safety bound and produce more comparable performance than the primal-dual method~\citep{chow2017risk} on some tasks.
-However, CPO's computation is more expensive than PPO-Lagrangian, since it needs to compute the Fisher information matrix and uses the second Taylor expansion to optimise objectives.
-Moreover, the approximation error and sampling error may have detrimental effects on the overall performance, and the convergence analysis is challenging.
-What's more, the additional recovery policy used may require more samples, which could result in wasted samples~\citep{zhang2020first}.
+Constrained Policy Optimisation (CPO)\cite{AchiamHTA17} is the first policy gradient method to solve the CMDP problem based on model-free deep RL.
+In particular, a policy has to be optimized to guarantee the reward of a monotonic improvement while satisfying safety constraints.
+As a result, their methods can almost converge to safety bound and produce more comparable performance than the primal-dual method~\cite{chow2017risk} on some tasks.
+However, CPO's computation is more expensive than PPO\footnote{PPO denotes the Policy Proximal Optimization.}-Lagrangian, since it needs to compute the Fisher information matrix and uses the second Taylor expansion to optimize objectives.
+Moreover, the approximation and sampling errors may have detrimental effects on the overall performance, and the convergence analysis is challenging.
+Furthermore, the additional recovery policy may require more samples, which could result in wasted samples~\cite{zhang2020first}.

-A first-order policy optimisation method~\citep{liu2020ipo} is provided based on interior point optimisation (IPO)~\citep{boyd2004convex}, in which the logarithmic barrier functions are leveraged to satisfy safety constraints.
-The method is easy to implement by tuning the penalty function.
-Although the empirical results on MuJoCo~\citep{AchiamHTA17} and grid-world environments~\citep{chow2015risk} have demonstrated the effectiveness of their method, the theoretical analysis to guarantee the performance is still needed to be provided.